 Our Pan-RAF inhibitor programme aims to overcome resistance mechanisms associated with clinically approved B-RAF selective drugs

 Mutations leading to uncontrolled signalling via the RAS-RAF-MAPK pathway are seen in over one third of all cancers.
 The RAF kinases (A-RAF, B-RAF and C-RAF) are an integral part of this pathway, with B-RAF mutations commonly seen in the clinic.
-Although most B-RAFV600E mutant skin cancers are sensitive to approved B-RAF selective drugs, B-RAFV600E mutant colorectal cancers are surprisingly insensitive to these agents due to the functions of other RAF family members.
-Furthermore, B-RAF selective therapies fail to show clinical benefit against the more prevalent RAS-mutated tumours.
+Although most B-RAFV600E/K mutant skin cancers are initially sensitive to approved B-RAF selective drugs, treatment resistance often leads to disease progression.
+Moreover, B-RAFV600E mutant colorectal cancers are surprisingly insensitive to these B-RAF selective agents due to the functions of other RAF family members.
+Importantly, B-RAF selective therapies fail to show clinical benefit against the more prevalent RAS-mutated tumours.

 To overcome these resistance mechanisms our scientists are developing a Pan-RAF inhibitor programme.
-Our lead chemical series has demonstrated in vivo efficacy in a B-RAFV600E mutant colorectal cancer xenograft model, where approved B-RAF selective drugs are ineffective.
-In addition, this series shows promising activity in RAS-mutated cancer cells.
+Our lead chemical series has demonstrated monotherapy in vivo efficacy in a B-RAFV600E mutant colorectal cancer xenograft model, where approved B-RAF selective drugs are ineffective as monotherapy.
+In addition, this series shows monotherapy in vivo efficacy in a RAS-mutant colorectal cancer xenograft model.

 On 10 July 2019, Redx Pharma announced that it has signed a definitive agreement with Jazz Pharmaceuticals under which Jazz has acquired Redx’s pan-RAF inhibitor programme for the potential treatment of RAF and RAS mutant tumours.
 Jazz will be responsible for all future development, regulatory, manufacturing and commercialisation activities.